ReclaimTheWild/priv_wiki/syntax_templates.md

 {: lh-tight}
 * The "parent" property is used to indicate the title of the parent of the page.
 It can be omitted for orphan pages, but most of your content should be the children of one of the category pages.
 The current parents available are :
     - Enchantments
+    - Enemies
+    - Feats
+    - Items
+    - Misc
+    - Races
+    - Rules
+    - Songs
+    - Spells
+{: lh-tight}
 * You can add a cool "last_modified_date" property if you want to display the last date this file was modified (Which you should !).
 The format is the following: `last_modified_date: 2020-04-27T17:54:08+0000` where the second half is a ISO 8601 formatted UNIX Timestamp.
 You can easily generate one from [this website](https://timestampgenerator.com/).
+{: lh-tight}
+* You can add tags to your page !
+Tags are defined on the [tags page]({{ /tag/ | absolute_url }}), and new ones can be added when necessary.
+{: lh-tight}
+* The same can be done with contributors.
+Contributors can be seen on the [contributors page]({{ /contributor | absolute_url }}), but they're not set exactly the same : Contributors are set through an id, also called a slug.
+On a general basis, the id is a lowercase-version of the user's name, without whitespaces and special characters.
+For example, "Meï" becomes `mei` and "Elemental Knight" becomes `elementalknight`.
+In doubt, you can always refer to [contributors.yml](https://github.com/ReclaimTheWild/priv_wiki/blob/master/_data/contributors.yml) file from the wiki's GitHub repository.
+{: lh-tight}
 * If you need it for any reason, you can include a `nav_exclude: true` property to make your page *NOT* appear in the navigation menu.

 ## Templates